-2015 brought changes to SCFCL.
-Declining membership led to some that were inevitable.
-One example is our new one day, yearly Business Meeting that replaced our former 2 to 3 day Conference.
+SOUTH CAROLINA FAMILY & COMMUNITY LEADERS Debbie Calcutt President SCFCL our new one day, yearly Business Meeting that replaced our former 2 to 3 day Conference.
 When attendance became less because of rising costs for food, lodging and travel, the decision was made to try the 1 day meeting in a central location.
 The result was a 65% increase in members attending.
 A special activity, a fashion show featuring examples of clothing and what members would have been involved in during each decade of the almost 100 years we have been an organization was a surprise treat for members.
 A luncheon speaker from Clemson University's Sandhill Research Center followed the business meeting.
-This change turned out to be a positive one.

-Our District Meetings have also been revamped.
+This change turned out to be Our District Meetings have also been revamped.
 The emphasis is now more on the counties than on reports from state board members.
-Counties are encouraged to bring examples of projects they are working on, whether it is lap robes for nursing homes, pillowcase dresses for girls in Africa, gifts for children's hospitals, or personal hygiene items for homeless shelters.
-We've heard about many project ideas that become inspiration for other counties and clubs.
-Sharing ideas for membership drives is also encouraged.
-Clubs and individual members are now recognized for their work at their own district meeting, another positive change.
+Counties are encouraged to bring examples of projects they are working on, whether it is lap robes for nursing homes, pillowcase dresses for girls in Africa, a positive one.